 Used alone or sometimes in combination with another chemotherapy drug such as fluorouracil, capecitabine or nab-paclitaxel (see below) for advanced pancreatic cancer and after surgery to remove a tumour (adjuvant therapy).

 Used alone and generally delivered as a prolonged infusion, often over days as an adjuvant therapy (after surgery) or as a sensitiser for chemo-radiotherapy (to make it more effective).
-It may also be given as a second line therapy for advanced pancreatic cancer.
+It may also be given as a second line therapy for advanced pancreatic cancer not responding to treatment.

 An oral form (taken by tablet) of 5-Fluorouracil (5-FU).
 It is sometimes given along with gemcitabine (known as GemCap) or on its own as a radiotherapy sensitiser (to make it more effective).

 This is a combination of 4 different agents (folinic acid [leucovorin], fluorouracil, irinotecan and oxaliplatin) and is used to treat advanced pancreatic cancer and occasionally before surgery to remove a tumour.
 It can cause more side effects than having individual chemotherapy drugs therefore is usually only given to very fit patients.

 Nab-paclitaxel has EU/UK approval for use in combination with gemcitabine for advanced pancreatic cancer.

 The information provided in this site, or through links to other websites, is not a substitute for medical or professional care and should not be relied upon as such.
 Read our disclaimer.

 Sources and references for this information product will be supplied on request.
 Please contact us quoting the Information Product number below:

 Information Product No. PCA0031v1 | Published: 03/10/2019 | Last Updated: 17/10/2019 | Next Review Due: 03/10/2022